HarshitAghera/Go-to-Goal/README.md

 ## Code pre requisites

-* As Entire code had been developed in Keil environment, it is inevitable to get prior knowledge regarding it.
+* As Entire code had been developed in Keil environment, it is required to get prior knowledge regarding it.
-* Basic concept of Object Orientated Programming is inevitable as it is used as individual coordinate frame handler.
+* Basic concept of Object Orientated Programming is necessary as it is used as individual coordinate frame handler.

 ## How to use Code